 custom designed coffee table books and albums available

-I'm with you in your home and following you and your family around town in order to record what you do with no expectation of posing or of intervention in your day.
-The final output can only be a window into the reality of your lives during the time I'm documenting you if my influence on your behavior and psyche and activities is indetectable in the final pictures.
+The final output is a window into the reality of your lives during the time I'm documenting you.
+This works only if my influence on your behavior and psyche and activities is indetectable in the final work.

 That doesn't mean we won't interact.
 One of my favorite things about being a portrait artist is getting to know my clients.
 It doesn't mean that I won't ask you if I can open a curtain to let in more light or sometimes request that you pause while I change a lens or run ahead of you to make an angle.
-It does mean that in every truly meaningful way, during our session you'll be doing exactly and only what comes naturally to you while I unobtrusively observe and record the goings-on.
+It does mean that in every truly meaningful way, during our session you'll be doing exactly and only what comes naturally to you.

 We'll communicate before your session to discuss my arrival time and review activities and locations you have in mind.
 Some logistical heads-up is important for me in preparing for our session.

 Many of my families with babies and toddlers like to start very early in the morning, and I encourage this with children up to about 5-years-old.
-If you're child still likes to craw into your bed in the morning, let me know because these pictures are delightful.
+If your child still likes to crawl into your bed in the morning, let me know and I'll be there to capture the moment.

 I've started as early as 6am and I'm happy to come to your home as early as you'd like.
 You're up because the kids are up, and there's something magical and raw about families snuggling in bed, romping around in pajamas, preparing and having breakfast together.
 Mornings are usually pretty optimistic times, and these pictures are a lot of fun.

-Even if we don't start very early, I feel it's important to start sessions in your home.
-Your home reflects your family's personality and frames your lived experience together more than any other place we'll be, so it's an essential part of the documentary session.
+Even if we don't start very early, I feel it's important to have some time in your home.
+Your home reflects your family's personality and frames your lived experience together more than any other place we'll be, so it's always a worthwhile part of the documentary session.
+But of course this isn't a rule.
+If you would rather meet at the beach or really any place else and capture your time there, that's fine, too.

 Whenever there is a cost associated with where we go, I request that families cover my expenses.
 It helps me stay focused on capturing the moments that are unfolding.

-Parents should demonstrate no camera-awareness during our session, but children are completely allowed to look towards the camera and generally to express their curiosity about me.
-As the session goes on, they will be more likely to tune me out if all of the adults have consistently conveyed absolutely no care whatsoever regarding their response to me and the camera.
+Parents should demonstrate no camera-awareness during our session, but children are allowed to look towards the camera and generally to express their curiosity about me.
+As the session plays out, children will be more likely to tune me out if all of the adults have consistently conveyed absolutely no care whatsoever regarding their response to me.

 It's all your life, and it's all kind of wonderful when you think about it.